Sorry, you need to enable JavaScript to visit this website.

 The financing of active labor programs organized by ISKUR is covered by the Unemployment Insurance Fund.

-The certificate cost relating to professions which are subject to a certificate in accordance with the Law on Vocational Qualifications Institution No 5544 and the exam fee (if does not exceed the amount specified by the Council of Ministers) are paid by the Unemployment Insurance Fund according to the principles set forth in the Law on Unemployment Insurance.
+The certificate cost relating to professions that require certification under Law No. 5544 on the Vocational Qualifications Authority and the exam fee, provided that it does not exceed half of the gross minimum wage and is determined by a Presidential decree for each profession, are covered by the Unemployment Insurance Fund in accordance with the principles set forth in the Law on Unemployment Insurance.

 Quality assurance